valtech-sd/rule-harvester/README.md

 context when calling closures.
 If the `runtimeContext` contains `{testValue: 1}` then the context that is passed into a closure will contain `context.testvalue = 1`.
 This is useful for passing something like a specialty logger that needs to log some sort of run specific context.

+#### Core Inputs

+Rule Harvester includes a number of generic inputs that are useful in various use cases.
+These are referred to as Core Inputs.
+More will be added over time.

+The following Core Inputs are available starting with version 2 of Rule Harvester:

+- CoreInputAmqp - Establishes a consumer connection to an AMQP Broker Host (RabbitMQ) on a specific Queue.
+When a message is received in this queue, the message is put through the rules engine.
+See the example **example-amqp-input.js** for detailed usage.

+The Rule Harvester maintainers expect to continually be adding to Core Inputs.
+Because of that, rather than trying to explain each of the inputs here, you are invited to check out the ./examples/ directory of this repo.
+Each core input is covered in an example.

 ### Outputs